approvals/ApprovalTests.cpp/doc/TestingCombinations.md

 <!-- endsnippet -->

 For advice on effective formatting, see [To String](/doc/ToString.md#top).
 As you write out larger volumes of data in your approval files, experience has shown that the choice of layout of text in approval files can make a big difference to maintainability of tests, when failures occur.

+### Passing in a Reporter

+Note: Because of the limitations of C++, the Reporter is not optional at the end, as in the rest of Approval Tests.
+Instead, you can optionally add a Reporter as the second argument.

 ## Code samples